 Memorable Manitobans: Sybil Francis Shack (1911-2004)

 Shack earned a national reputation in the 1950s as a writer and broadcaster of education programs on CBC radio.
-She also authored several education texts and general interest books including: Armed With a Primer and The Two Thirds Minority (1973) on women in education, and Saturdays Stepchildren (1977) on women in Canadian business.
-She served as President of the Manitoba Teachers’ Society, and as a director of the Canadian Teachers Federation and she led many professional education committees including the Language Arts Curriculum Council of the Manitoba Department of Education.
-She was also a founding member and fellow of the Canadian College of teachers.
+She also authored several education texts and general interest books including Armed With a Primer: A Canadian Teacher Looks at Children, Schools, and Parents (1965) and The Two Thirds Minority (1973) on women in education and Saturdays Stepchildren (1977) on women in Canadian business.
+She served as President of the Manitoba Teachers’ Society (1960-1961), as a director of the Canadian Teachers Federation, and she led many professional education committees including the Language Arts Curriculum Council of the Manitoba Department of Education.
+She was also a founding member and fellow of the Canadian College of Teachers.

-Beyond the teaching profession she served on a number of government boards and commissions, among them the Manitoba Law Reform Commission and the Manitoba Judicial Council.
-She also served for many years as chair of the Legislative Review Committee, Manitoba Association for Rights and Liberties (MARL) in which capacity she wrote many briefs and made frequent presentations to the Law Amendments Committee of the Manitoba Legislature.
+Beyond the teaching profession, she served on a number of government boards and commissions, among them the Manitoba Law Reform Commission and the Manitoba Judicial Council.
+She also served for many years as Chair of the Legislative Review Committee, Manitoba Association for Rights and Liberties (MARL) in which capacity she wrote many briefs and made frequent presentations to the Law Amendments Committee of the Manitoba Legislature.
 She was honorary president of MARL at the time of her death.
-Earlier she served as national president of the Canadian Civil Liberties Association with which MARL is affiliated.
-She was also a past board member of the Winnipeg United Way, the Social Planning Council and the Dafoe Foundation and she was a longtime member and supporter of the New Democratic Party.
+Earlier she served as national President of the Canadian Civil Liberties Association with which MARL is affiliated.
+She was also a board member of the Winnipeg United Way, Social Planning Council, and Dafoe Foundation, and she was a longtime member and supporter of the New Democratic Party.
 Among more recent activities she was actively involved in preparing for the fiftieth anniversary book of the Jewish Child and Family Services Agency.

 In 1970, she was awarded a Manitoba Centennial Medal by the Manitoba Historical Society.
-She was appointed to the Order of Canada in 1984 and received numerous other awards and honours, among them an Honorary Doctorate (LLD) from the University of Manitoba (1969), the Governor General’s Award in Commemoration of the Persons Case (1984), and the Manitoba Human Rights Achievement Award.
-She was inducted into the Winnipeg Citizens Hall of Fame and the Manitoba Order of the Buffalo Hunt.
+She was appointed to the Order of Canada in 1984 and received numerous other awards and honours, among them an honorary doctorate from the University of Manitoba (1969), Governor General’s Award in Commemoration of the Persons Case (1984), and Manitoba Human Rights Achievement Award.
+She was inducted into the Manitoba Order of the Buffalo Hunt (1986) and Winnipeg Citizens Hall of Fame (1996).
 She was a member and supporter of many organizations, from the Manitoba Action Committee on the Status of Women to Amnesty International and the Winnipeg Humane Society.
 She was a mentor and role model to many people through her teaching years and beyond.

 Her articles for the Manitoba Historical Society: